ringcentral/ringcentral-api-docs/docs/voice/supervision-api.md

 **Note** : If you would be saving the audio stream , please make sure you comply with the FCC guidelines and letting the customer know that the calls will be monitored.

+Here you can also find a [Video](https://vimeo.com/user83397705/review/326948521/0ac3181c47) that demonstrates a working example of a Supervision API using the concepts described here.